krzysiekaw18/AllegroScraper/README.md

 The user pastes the link to the auction and can see what the item is and what its price is.

-Application checks the price of the item every ten seconds and then display an appropriate message:
+Application checks the price of the item every 5 seconds and then send SMS message:
-"The price has not changed." or "The price has increased.".
+"The price has increase".

 This application was created using:
 1. JavaFx